 “As you wish, Olivier.
 I will keep this quiet.
 As for your pet—it’s in the compartment with your body.”

 Next came Weingartner’s explanation of the events that had unfolded with Cadence and—Olive deduced—Atienna.
 Their capture in Argoan territory, their escape with Cadence, the conversation in Aquarius in Cvetka’s tent, the order from the Kaiser… and Otto Vogt’s death.

 Olive felt sick and weak at the knees after.
 Panic paired with dread pumped his heart rapidly.

 Although Olive hadn’t really known Otto, he’d still felt and understood Werner’s feelings towards him as a subordinate.
-Otto had always been an important gear in Werner’s unit.
+Otto had always been an important cog in Werner’s unit.
 Whenever Olive would dip in to synchronize with Werner, Otto would be there somewhere in the background.

 It felt unreal.
 One blink and a person was gone.
 Olive chest clenched at the thought.